tech-acs/chimera-docs/docs/developer/Building your dashboard/Core configuration.md

 > Source Wikipedia article: [Administrative division](https://en.wikipedia.org/wiki/Administrative_division)

-You need to be in *development mode* to be able to create your area hierarchy.

 Go to the 'Area Hierarchy' menu item under the management dropdown menu.

-You should see an 'Add' button as long as you are in development mode, otherwise, you will only see a list of area names you have already added or an empty table.
+You should see an 'Add' button as long as you are in development mode, otherwise, you will only see a list of area hierarchies you have already added or an empty table.

+(You need to have *developer mode* enabled to be able to create your area hierarchy.
+If developer mode is not enabled, you will not see the 'Add' button.)

 Please note that the order of appearance of the area entries is important.
 It signifies hierarchy.

 ![Management menu](/img/developer/building-your-dashboard/area-hierarchy.png)

-## Area importation
+## Area importation &#128736;

 Once you define your area hierarchy, the next step is to actually import your areas into the system so that it can be used for filtering various indicators, creating maps, etc.